City-Owned Land Sale Programs

-The Department of Planning and Development (DPD) makes City-owned real estate available for purchase and redevelopment through the following programs.
+Prior to 2022, the Department of Planning and Development (DPD) made City-owned real estate available for purchase and redevelopment through the following programs.

 Adjacent Neighbors Land Acquisition Program

-The Negotiated Sale program enables qualified individuals or entities to purchase vacant or improved properties that are owned by the City.
-The value of the property is established by a market value appraisal prepared by an independent appraiser that's hired and compensated by the City.
-Any property purchased through a negotiated sale requires a good faith deposit, detailed project budget, and a letter of support from the local alderman.
-The program is intended for larger and more complex developments and projects that request City financial assistance.
-Development are guided by a Redevelopment Agreement (RDA) approved by City Council.
+The Market Rate Sale program enabled qualified individuals or entities to purchase vacant or improved properties that are owned by the City.
+The value of the property was established by a market value appraisal prepared by an independent appraiser.
+Any property sold through a Market Rate Sale required a good faith deposit, a detailed project budget and source and uses of funds.
+If the project included City financial assistance, a Redevelopment Agreement (RDA) may have been required.

 Requests for Proposals (RFPs)